gagolews/genieclust/.devel/sphinx/weave/sparse.rst

 The above was performed on an abridged version of the MovieLens dataset.
-The project's `website <https://grouplens.org/datasets/movielens/latest/>`_ also features a full database that yields a 53889x283228 ratings table (with 27753444  non-zero elements) -- such a matrix would definitely not fit into our RAM if it was in the dense form.
+The project's `website <https://grouplens.org/datasets/movielens/latest/>`_ also features a full database that yields a 53,889x283,228 ratings table (with 27,753,444  non-zero elements) -- such a matrix would definitely not fit into our RAM if it was in the dense form.
-Determining the whole cluster hierarchy takes only 144 secs.
+Determining the whole cluster hierarchy takes only 144 seconds.
 Here is one of 500 clusters extracted:

 .. code::